MAPF-Competition/web_resource/updates.md

 We appreciate your patience while we perform these necessary updates to keep the race running smoothly.

-Best Regards,

-The Organisers, The League of Robot Runners

 ## 🚀 2026 League of Robot Runners Main Round Begins! 🏁 `14 April 2026`